Welcome, new grad students!

 Utilize professional development

 It’s never too early to start planning your path to success!
-Check out the Office of Professional Development’s online resources and mark your calendars for upcoming workshops.
+Check out our professional and career development resources and mark your calendars for upcoming workshops.

 Watch for GradConnections Weekly

 This weekly e-newsletter is a valuable source for information related to fellowships/funding, professional development workshops and events, academic deadlines, and other timely information of interest to graduate students.
-New students for fall begin receiving GradConnections Weekly in September.
-New students for spring begin receiving the newsletter in late January.
+Students starting their program in summer and fall begin receiving GradConnections Weekly the first week in September.
+Students starting their program in spring begin receiving the newsletter in late January.

 Graduate Student Life